MarcosMorandi/MarcosMorandi/README.md

 ### Hi there 👋
+I'm Marcos Morandi.<br>
+Good to see you here.<br>
+Feel free to contact me on LinkedIn.<br>

+"Stay hungry.
+Stay foolish."

 <!--
 **marcosmorandi/marcosmorandi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.